 The hormone that regulates your sleep-wake cycle, melatonin, is inhibited by the blue light generated by your mobile phone’s screen.

-This makes it much more difficult to sleep and wake up the following day.
-To mend the issue, physicians recommend that you should not use any type of electronic device for at least one hour before going to bed.
+This makes it much more difficult falling asleep, staying asleep, and waking up the following day.
+To mend the issue, physicians recommend that you should not use any type of electronic device for at least one hour before going to bed

 In these modern times where artificial light dominates the scene, a great portion of users was forced to limit or eradicate their screen time hours.